gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 ### Sentinel setup overview

-Sentinels watch both other sentinels and Redis nodes.
-Whenever a Sentinel detects that a Redis node is not responding, it will announce that to the other sentinels.
-They have to reach the **quorum**, the minimum amount of sentinels that agrees that a node is down, to be able to start a failover.
+Sentinels watch both other Sentinels and Redis nodes.
+Whenever a Sentinel detects that a Redis node is not responding, it will announce that to the other Sentinels.
+They have to reach the **quorum**, that is the minimum amount of Sentinels that agrees a node is down, in order to be able to start a failover.

-Whenever the **quorum** is met, you need the **majority** of all known Sentinel nodes to be available and reachable, to elect the Sentinel **leader** who will take all the decisions to restore the service availability by:
+Whenever the **quorum** is met, the **majority** of all known Sentinel nodes need to be available and reachable, so that they can elect the Sentinel **leader** who will take all the decisions to restore the service availability by:

 - Promoting a new **Master**